bartfeenstra/docker-ola/README.md

 - `OLA_PLUGIN_OPENPIXELCONTROL` (ID: 21)
 - `OLA_PLUGIN_GPIO` (ID: 22)

-### The Docker command
+### Customizing the `olad` invocation
-The image's Docker command (`CMD` in Dockerfile, `COMMAND` for `docker run`) is passed on to the `olad` executable verbatim, and can be used to exercise full control over its behavior.
-Run `olad --help` to see the full list of available options. **DO NOT** use the `-f` flag when using the default entry point, as they are incompatible.
-Example: to change the default HTTP port from `9090` to `9091`, run `docker run -d --name $CONTAINER_NAME bartfeenstra/ola --http-port 9091`.
+To exercise full control over OLA's behavior, set the entry point to `olad` and use the image's Docker command (`CMD` in Dockerfile, `COMMAND` for `docker run`) to pass on additional arguments.
+Run `olad --help` to see the full list of available options.
+Example: to change the default HTTP port from `9090` to `9091`, run `docker run -d --entrypoint olad bartfeenstra/ola --http-port 9091`.